andis-sprinkis/xdg-open-simple/README.md

   - ["Desktop Entry Specification"](https://specifications.freedesktop.org/desktop-entry-spec/latest/)
   - ["Association between MIME types and applications"](https://specifications.freedesktop.org/mime-apps-spec/latest/).

+- Support for the relative target file paths and URLs has been added.
+- Retains the original `xdg-open` exit codes.
+- From `xdg-utils` substitutes only the `xdg-open`, not the other tools.
 - **Some of the original `xdg-open` functionality has been REMOVED:**

     - Auto-forwarding target paths without a known MIME handler to a web browser.
 (Not in specifications)